oliverswitzer/balloon-bot/README.md

 To run the bot locally, you first must setup your API token.

 1. Create a `.env` file that looks like `.env.sample` and fill it out
+1. Install foreman `gem install foreman`
-1. Run the app `bundle exec ruby balloon-bot.rb`
+1. Run the app `foreman start`

 # Running tests